MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-A-General-Provisions/section-648.2.md

 (3) For the NE multispecies, monkfish and skate fisheries, from May 1 through April 30 of the following year.

-(4) For the tilefish fishery, from November 1 through October 31 of the following year.
+(4) For the golden tilefish fishery, from November 1 through October 31 of the following year.

 (5) For all other fisheries in this part, from January 1 through December 31.